Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: The Centrally Extended Affine Graded Lie Algebra

 \section{The Centrally Extended Affine Graded Lie Algebra}

-In the previous section, we computed the Poisson brackets of the currents associated with the infinite-dimensional symmetry of the three-dimensional action~\eqref{3daction}.
-In this section, we show that these commutation relations define a centrally extended affine graded Lie algebra, thereby completing the picture and demonstrating that the symmetry of the three-dimensional theory is indeed captured by a centrally extended affine graded Lie algebra.
+In the previous section, we computed the commutation relations of the currents associated with the infinite-dimensional symmetry of the three-dimensional action \eqref{3daction}.
+In this section, we prove that these commutation relations define a centrally extended affine graded Lie algebra.